librato/librato-logreporter/README.md

 Use for tracking a running total of something _across_ requests, examples:

-    # increment the 'sales_completed' metric by one
+    # increment the 'jobs.completed' metric by one
-    Librato.increment 'sales.completed'
+    Librato.increment 'jobs.completed'

     # increment by five
     Librato.increment 'items.purchased', :by => 5